Taman Haji Sir Muda Omar 'Ali Saifuddien: Events

 The inaugural Pupils' Day took place in 1968 in Padang Besar, with Pengiran Muhammad Yusuf, the acting Menteri Besar of Brunei, presiding over the occasion.
 Students from all four districts participated in dances, cultural shows, and exhibitions during this event, which took the place of the previous Education Week.
 In August, the field organised festivities to commemorate the coronation of Sultan Hassanal Bolkiah, in which all schools took part.

 At exactly 00:01 on 4 October 1970, Brunei Town was legally renamed Bandar Seri Begawan.
 The statement was made by Pengiran Muhammad Yusuf, the Menteri Besar, during a ceremony held in Padang Besar.
 In commemoration of this milestone, Besar Sagap composed a song named "Ibu Kota Nan Indah" with lyrics by Abdul Wahab Mohamed.

-On 1 January 1984, at midnight, Sultan Hassanal Bolkiah declared Brunei to be an independent nation.
-Three booming cries of "Allahuakbar," led by Sultan Omar Ali Saifuddien III, signalled the start of the Takbir.
+Before midnight of 1 January 1984, in a special grandstand in the park, Sultan Hassanal Bolkiah declared Brunei to be, once again, an independent nation.
+Three booming cries of "Allahuakbar," led by Sultan Omar Ali Saifuddien III, signalled the start of the Takbir at the stroke of midnight.
 The approximately 30,000 spectators who had assembled at Taman Haji Sir Muda Omar 'Ali Saifuddien broke into deafening celebrations.
-Along with the rhythmic beats of hadrah drums and 21-gun salute, the phrases "ALLAHU AKBAR" and "MERDEKA NEGARA BRUNEI DARUSSALAM 1984," printed in both Jawi and Roman letters, lighted up the park.
+Along with the rhythmic beats of hadrah drums and a 21-gun salute, the phrases "ALLAHU AKBAR" and "MERDEKA NEGARA BRUNEI DARUSSALAM 1984," printed in both Jawi and Roman letters, lighted up the park.
 The proclamation was followed by a prayer of gratitude from Brunei's Mufti.
-On this occasion, Brunei formally left the British protectorate and became a Melayu Islam Beraja with complete sovereignty, the Sultan now having the last say in foreign affairs.
+On this occasion, Brunei formally ended its status as British protectorate and became a Melayu Islam Beraja with complete independence sovereignty, the Sultan now having the last say in foreign affairs.

 Sultan Hassanal Bolkiah formally declared in a speech on 31 May 1988, that Sultan Omar Ali Saifuddien III's personal emblem will be replaced with his own.
-The First and Second Battalions of the Royal Brunei Land Force received the Units' Colours from the Sultan during the same ceremony, which took place in Taman Haji Sir Muda Omar 'Ali Saifuddien, commemorating the event with military honour and custom.
+The First and Second Battalions of the Royal Brunei Land Force were presented their new King's and Battalion Colours from the Sultan at a Presentation of Colours event, which took place in Taman Haji Sir Muda Omar 'Ali Saifuddien, commemorating the event with military honour and custom.